Getting around Malaga by bus

 N4 runs between the centre (Alameda Principal) and Puerto de la Torre in the west via Teatinos.
 Buses run every 45 minutes from 11.30pm to 2.30am Sunday to Wednesday and from 11.30pm to 5.30pm Thursday to Saturday.

 If you’re planning to use the bus a lot for getting around Malaga, it’s worth downloading the Malaga bus company mobile phone app.
-This is easy to use and you don’t need to understand Spanish.
-Go to Google Play or iTunes store and search for EMT Malaga (see logo below) and download the app on your phone.
+This is easy to use and you don’t need to understand Spanish because it should download in the language set on your phone.

 - a map of bus stops in Malaga (localizador = map pin icon)